-Geo-referenced catch and effort data submitted to the Secretariat have been mostly reported by the deadline between 2012 and 2020 (Fig. 3).
-The reporting date of the catch and effort data has been more variable for tropical tunas, with 27.3% of the total nominal catch having their corresponding geo-referenced catch and effort data submitted after the deadline between 2018 and 2021.
-In 2021, a large part of the spatial information on catch and effort has been lately submitted for most IOTC species (except for temperate tunas), likely due to the CoViD-19 pandemic that disrupted some of the activities of sampling and data management.
+Considerable amount of geo-referenced catch and effort data for tropical and temperate tunas submitted to the Secretariat have been mostly reported by the deadline of June 30th between 2012 and 2022 (Fig. 3), with the possible exception of tropical tunas, for which 21% of the total nominal catches have their corresponding geo-referenced catch and effort data submitted after the deadline for the years between 2018 and 2021.
+Late submission of geo-referenced catch and effort data for most species improved from 24.9% in 2021 to 3.9% in 2022, following the substantial amounts of late submissions received in 2021, due to the CoViD-19 pandemic affecting the sampling and data management activities of CPCs.